Exploring the Six Tastes According to Ayurveda: A Key to Optimal Nutrition

 Hot chips and chocolate cake

-When we begin to understand how each one of the six tastes acts in the body, then we can understand how certain foods can influence our health.
+When we begin to understand how each of the six tastes acts in the body, we can understand how certain foods can influence our health.
 Let’s take the chocolate cake and hot chips that I mentioned earlier.
-Now for the cake, we know that the predominant taste is sweet, and sweet foods provide nourishment and strength to the body, and we know with too much sweet food, we can become heavy, lethargic and overweight.
+For the cake, the predominant taste is sweet.
+Sweet foods provide nourishment and strength to the body, and we know that too much sweet food can make us heavy, lethargic, and overweight.

-The same goes for the hot chips.
-For the purpose of this example, lets say the predominant taste of the hot chips is salty.
-We know that salty foods can increase the appetite.
-An overly increased appetite can lead to overeating and we end up feeling heavy and lethargic.
-And we all know that it can be difficult to stop eating salty foods, once you have started, huh?
+The same goes for hot chips.
+For the purpose of this example, let’s say the predominant taste of the hot chips is salty.
+We know that salty foods can increase appetite.
+An overly increased appetite can lead to overeating, which can make us feel heavy and lethargic.
+And we all know it can be difficult to stop eating salty foods once you have started, right?

 The Culture of Six Tastes

-As contrast, you have probably eaten a meal and been totally satisfied.
-Perhaps you didn’t feel the need to add something sweet at the end or have something more, just to complete the meal.
-Chances are, you’ve eaten a meal that has a balance of flavours that are satisfying and nourishing.
+In contrast, you have probably eaten a meal and been totally satisfied.
+Perhaps you didn’t need to add something sweet at the end or have something else to complete the meal.
+Chances are, you’ve eaten a meal with a balance of satisfying and nourishing flavours.

-You may be wondering how and where I can find these six tastes, especially when Western culture heavily relies on sweet and salty foods.
+You may wonder how and where I can find these six tastes, especially since Western culture heavily relies on sweet and salty foods.
 But you needn’t go too far beyond your local international cuisine restaurants to see how the six tastes can be incorporated into meals.

 Many oriental cuisines include a range of tastes to stimulate the senses and the appetite.
 Japanese food often contains rice (sweet), pickles (sour), soy sauce (salty), wasabi (pungent), green leafy vegetables (bitter) and green tea (astringent).

 If you have ever eaten at a traditional Indian restaurant, you may have tried a thali plate.
 This can be viewed as a deconstructed six-tasting platter.
-A thali plate consists of many small plates containing foods and condiments with several different tastes; you mix and match the components of the thali plate to assemble each mouthful of flavour combinations.
+A thali plate consists of many small plates containing foods and condiments with several different tastes; you mix and match the components to assemble each mouthful of flavour combinations.

-Similar to the Indian thali plate, Ethiopian food can be a delight to the tenses.
-An array of small flavourful dishes are prepared with various spices, including garlic, fenugreek, ginger, cardamom and berbere and consumed with injera, delicious fermented pancakes.
+Similar to the Indian thali plate, Ethiopian food can delight the senses.
+An array of small, flavourful dishes is prepared with various spices, including garlic, fenugreek, ginger, cardamom, and berbere, and consumed with injera, delicious fermented pancakes.

 Incorporating the Six Tastes into your meals

-Ok, let’s get practical with this.
-The primary key here is to think about your meals as an opportunity to provide nourishment for your body, health, senses and spirit.
+Okay, let’s get practical about this.
+The primary key is to consider your meals as an opportunity to nourish your body, health, senses, and spirit.

 Yes, food should be enjoyable, but not in an addictive, craving sense, more of a wholly satisfied and contented way.